leowmjw/parliamentMY-QA-blast/README.md

 ```

+Read more about the new Hansard Parser (and see detailed examples as well as intepretation of result) --> iTextBlast/src/org/sinarproject/hansardparser/README.md

 Development Environment:
 - Developed with Netbeans; so there is example Netbeans Project incorporated
 - Dependencies: iText jar (put reference to it in your Java project configuration)